-Treasury's strong view is that any Australian Guidance to AASB 1004 should be deferred because of the number of forthcoming IASB and IPSASB developments, and the proposal to withdraw AAS 29 and AAS 31.
-All of these developments have the potential to impact on AASB 1004, and therefore it is preferable that this issue be deferred in order to minimise changes in accounting treatment in successive periods.
+A number of forthcoming IASB and IPSASB developments, together with the withdrawal of AAS 29 and AAS 31, have the potential to impact AASB 1004.
+It is preferable that the issuing of any Guidance be deferred until these impacts are known, in order to minimise changes in accounting treatment in successive periods.

-It is inconsistent with current Accounting Standards
+Inconsistencies with current Accounting Standards

 The proposed Guidance is inconsistent with the current Accounting Standards and the distinction between AASB 118 and AASB 1004.
-The adoption of ED 144 is much more than a re-interpretation.
+ED 144 is much more than a re-interpretation.
 Rather, it makes a fundamental change to the Standards, such that grants are treated on a similar basis to reciprocal transactions.
 However, no justification or basis for conclusions has been provided to support the change in interpretation.

 At present, the discussion in AASB 118, AASB 1004, AAS 29 and AAS 31 is premised on the distinction between reciprocal and non-reciprocal transactions.
-In simple terms, revenue for reciprocal transactions has been recognised when the good or service has been provided; while for non-reciprocal transactions, revenue has generally been recognised on receipt.
-Therefore, the need to define reciprocal and non-reciprocal transfers has been driven by the difference in accounting treatment.
+In simple terms, revenue for reciprocal transactions is recognised when the good or service is provided, while for non-reciprocal transactions, revenue is generally recognised on receipt.
+The differences in definition drive the difference in accounting treatment.